 The federal income-driven loan repayment program is by far the most common relief option for student debt.

 Most federal student loans are eligible for at least one of four income-driven repayment plans.
 The plans reconfigure your monthly student loan payments to a level that’s based on your income and family size.
-The repayment period for these plans ranges from 20 to 25 years.
-If you have a remaining balance after the repayment period, the remaining balance will generally be forgiven.

 Teacher loan forgiveness